Have you ever wondered if letting your children see you cry was healthy?

 Crying in front of your children is healthy!

-In order to help your children feel comfortable facing their emotions, you need to model authenticity when it comes to your own.
+To help your children feel comfortable facing their emotions, you need to model authenticity when it comes to your own.
 That means showing the good, the bad, and the ugly.

 A Note About Emotional Literacy & Boys